IBM/event-automation/_connectors/kc-sink-snowflake/index.md

   - AI & Analytics
   - Databases
 ---
-Snowflake sink connector ingests data from Kafka topics to Snowflake tables.
+The Snowflake sink connector ingests data from Kafka topics to Snowflake tables.